kundajelab/atac_dnase_pipelines/README.md

 -nth_macs2 [NTHREADS_MACS2] -mem_macs2 [MEMORY_MACS2; e.g. 20G] -wt_macs2 [WALLTIME_MACS2; e.g. 20h]
 ```

-By default, IDR will be done for true replicates and pseudo replicates, but if you have `-no_pseudo_rep` in the command line, you will also get IDR on true replicates.
+By default, IDR will be done for true replicates and pseudo replicates, but if you have `-true_rep` in the command line, you will also get IDR on true replicates.

 For Kundaje lab cluster and SCG3, skip all genome specific parameters (like bwt2_idx, chrsz, ... ) and just specify species.
 ```